FreeCAD/FreeCAD-documentation/README.md

 # The FreeCAD documentation

 **Note**: This repository contains an automatic conversion of the FreeCAD wiki located at https://wiki.freecadweb.org to the [markdown format](https://en.wikipedia.org/wiki/Markdown).
 The conversion is done automatically through the [migrate.py](./migrate.py) script located within this repository.
-The script downloads the wiki contents in XML format using the MediaWiki API and uses [pandoc](https://pandoc.org/) to convert between mediawiki and markdown formats.
+The script downloads the wiki contents in XML format using the MediaWiki API and uses [pandoc](https://pandoc.org/) to convert between MediaWiki and markdown formats.
 This is a work in progress towards a more usable version of the documentation.

-Check the [TODO](TODO.md) file for more explanation.
+This documentation can be installed via the FreeCAD [addons manager](wiki/Std_AddonMgr.md) for offline browsing.

 ## Introduction

-This is the documentation wiki of [FreeCAD](http://www.freecadweb.org).
+This is the officiadocumentation of [FreeCAD](http://www.freecadweb.org).
 There are several ways to use this documentation: by exploring the **hubs**, by following the **manual**, or by **searching** for a specific page.
 The **Help menu** entries from within FreeCAD also allow you to browse this documentation, online or offline.
 This documentation is a work in progress, written by the community of users and developers of FreeCAD.
 If you find information that is wrong or missing, please [help](Special:MyLanguage/help_FreeCAD.md)!

 ## The hubs